sbin-github/sbin-public-cv.github.io/index.md

 <h2>Education</h2>
 - Recived B.A. in department of Mechanical Engineering from UNIST in 2021
-- Currently in Master' course of Robotics Program from KAIST
+- Currently in Master's course of Robotics Program from KAIST

 <br>
 <br>